Martha Roby: Early life, education, and legal career

-Martha Dubina was born in Montgomery, Alabama.
-She is the daughter of Joel Fredrick Dubina and his wife; her father became a Senior Judge on the United States Court of Appeals for the Eleventh Circuit.
+Martha Dubina was born in Montgomery, Alabama, to Joel Dubina, a judge on the United States Court of Appeals for the Eleventh Circuit.
 She attended New York University, where she received a Bachelor of Music degree.
-She entered the Samford University Cumberland School of Law at Birmingham, Alabama, receiving her J.D. in 2001.
+She then entered the Samford University Cumberland School of Law at Birmingham, Alabama, receiving her J.D. in 2001.

 Before entering politics, she worked at the law firm of Copeland, Franco.

 Montgomery City Council

 Elections

 Roby was elected to the Montgomery City Council in 2003, defeating a total of five opponents, and winning 54.88% of the votes cast in her district.

 Tenure

-In her first term on the council, Roby joined 3 other council members and then mayor Bobby Bright in opposing the building of a shopping mall in East Montgomery.
+In her first term on the council, Roby joined three other council members and then mayor Bobby Bright in opposing the building of a shopping mall in East Montgomery.
 She also opposed privatizing the disposal of household garbage, supported a 10 cent cigarette tax increase, and argued for a state sales tax holiday.